Bucket Sort Algorithm (Java, Python, C/C++ Code Examples)

 Bucket Sort Algorithm for Integer Elements

-Hence, the first bucket will contain the numbers within the range [0, 5).
-The second bucket will contain the numbers within [5, 10) and so on.
+Hence, the first bucket holds numbers within [0, 5).
+The second bucket holds [5, 10), and so on.

 Bucket Sort Algorithm for Integer Elements

-bucket_index = (element - minimum)/span
+bucket_index = (element - minimum) / span

 Bucket Index Calculation:

-Thus, element 11 will be stored in bucket[2].
+Thus, element 11 is stored in bucket[2].

 Bucket Sort Algorithm for Integer Elements